Navy tosses war crimes case against SEAL’s platoon leader

-SAN DIEGO (AP) - The Navy dismissed charges Thursday against an officer who had been accused of not reporting war crimes by a Navy SEAL later acquitted of murder in a high-profile case that got the president’s attention.
+SAN DIEGO (AP) - The Navy has dismissed charges against an officer for allegedly not reporting war crimes by a Navy SEAL who was later acquitted of murder.

+A Navy official with knowledge of the decision not authorized to speak publicly confirmed the charges against Lt.
+Jacob Portier were dropped Thursday.

-The action by the chief of naval operations in the case of Lt.
-Jacob Portier is the latest blow to military prosecutors and comes a month after a military jury cleared Special Operations Chief Edward Gallagher of murder and attempted murder charges.
+The action comes a month after a military jury cleared Special Operations Chief Edward Gallagher of murder in a trial that got President Donald Trump’s attention.

-Adm.
-John Richardson also ordered an investigation into the performance of the Navy’s justice system.

-Portier faced charges of dereliction of duty, destruction of evidence and holding Gallagher’s re-enlistment ceremony next to the corpse of a teen Islamic State militant the decorated SEAL was accused of stabbing to death after treating the boy’s wounds.
+Portier, Gallagher’s platoon leader, faced charges of dereliction of duty, destruction of evidence and holding Gallagher’s re-enlistment ceremony next to the corpse of a teen Islamic State militant the decorated SEAL had been accused of stabbing to death after treating the boy’s wounds.

 Gallagher was convicted of a single charge of posing for photos with the 17-year-old militant’s corpse.
-He was sentenced to the maximum penalty of four months but will serve no jail time because it is less than his pre-trial confinement.

-The move by the admiral comes a day after President Donald Trump ordered the secretary of the Navy on Wednesday to strip prosecutors of medals they were awarded for their handling of the case despite the fact Gallagher was acquitted on the most serious charges.

-A prosecutor who had been removed from the case before trial - and not given a medal - was admonished for taking part in an effort that used software to track emails sent to the defense team that a judge said violated Gallagher’s constitutional rights.

 Sign up for Daily Newsletters